ckatzorke/epicyclic/README.md

 ### war

 the web app hosting the ReST controller.
-Currently targeted to run on tc 7.
+Currently targeted to run on tc 7 (just put in webapps directory).

+### assemble

+Assembly project that packages the required server libraries - just build and unpack in Tomcat lib directory.

 ## Notes